 Other Major Considerations:

 - fitness level

 - learning more about Upper Mustang and Damodar

 Upping My Fitness Level:

 It is mid-February as I write this; I have been following a high-altitude trekking program developed by Scott Johnston and Steve House since early December.
-It is a six-days-a-week training plan made up of two strength training sessions and four cardio sessions.
-I found it at their Uphill Athlete website.
+It is a six-day-a-week training plan made up of two strength training sessions and four cardio sessions.
+I found it on their Uphill Athlete website.
 (See here for plan details at the Training Peaks site.)